 Dispute Resolution Process

 If a consumer is unhappy with any work carried out by a member of the Scheme, the trader must agree to comply with the dispute resolution procedure detailed below.
-However, if the trader is a member of a trade association [or other body], which has its own code of practice and alternative dispute resolution process, then complaints may be referred to that service for independent adjudication and the Trusted Trader Dispute Resolution Process will not be invoked.
+However, if the trader is a member of an Alternative Dispute Resolution Service such as a Trade Association, Ombudsman or Code of Practice, complaints may be referred to that Service for independent adjudication and the Trusted Trader Dispute Resolution Process will be invoked.

-- If at any time, the consultation of an independent expert is required, for example for inspection or testing, agreement will be sought from both parties about the arrangement of such a consultation including payment.
+6. If at any time, the consultation of an independent expert is required for example for inspections or testing, agreements will be sought from both parties about the arrangement of such a consultation including payment.